 I was born with strawberry blonde hair ~ fair haired, I am now a white haired old gal ~ white waves.

-In days gone by before surnames, people were known as their given name & then by their father’s name & occupation.
-An example would be John, son of James the Blacksmith.
+In days gone by before surnames, people were known as their given name with their father’s name & occupation.

-My family roots are Celtic, my grandfather spoke Gaelic & we come from one of the oldesr Celtic clans that originate from one of the Kings of Ireland & his sons.
+My family roots are Celtic, my grandfather spoke Gaelic & we come from one of the oldesr Celtic clans that originate from one of the High Kings of Ireland & his sons.

 The ‘Mac’ over the centuries eventually got dropped & we were left with just our many times great grandfather’s name as our surname.

-Many of today’s surnames have evolved in this way, either from the many × great grandparent’s first name, their occupation ie. Smith was the occupation of those smithing metal or from the village they were born.
+An example is in the surname, Smith which was the occupation of those smithing metal or from the village they were born.